shakogele/time-allocation-calendar/README.md

 ## Setting default timezone

-Each time user calls `new Date()` function it generates a current Browser datetime so I created a custom function to set current datetime with timezone;
+Each time user calls `new Date()` function it generates a current Browser datetime as browser datetime is not reliable I decided to call an API and retrive current user timezone from public API `https://worldtimeapi.org/api/ip` so I created a custom function to set current datetime with timezone;

+## Saving Allocations

+As no backend API is ready I decided to store current user's allocations into Browsers LocalStorage. so each time user creates a new allocation, it is stored in localstorage and then it gets loaded & merged into current timeslots received from backend.

+## Redux

+I used Redux state to store all appropriate info - like - userTimezone and timeSlots.
+Timeslots are stored into redux once user gets data from backend at that moment current user slots are retrived from localstorage and merged with backend data.

 ## ERROR Boundary

 Implemented ErrorBoundary Component to catch component error and wrapped App Component in it;

 ## Styling